LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Introduction

 \section{Introduction}

-In the current standard model of cosmology, $\Lambda$CDM~\citep{Planck18}, the structure of the Universe is formed via a hierarchical, bottom-up scenario with small primordial density perturbations growing to the point where they collapse into the filaments, walls and eventually dark matter (DM) haloes that form the underlying large-scale-structure filamentary web of the Universe (see, e.g.,~\citealt{Frenk12}).
+In the current standard model of cosmology, $\Lambda$CDM~\citep{Planck18}, the structure of the Universe is formed via a hierarchical, bottom-up scenario with small primordial density perturbations growing to the point where they collapse into the filaments, walls and eventually dark matter (DM) haloes that form the underlying large-scale-structure filamentary web of the Universe (see, e.g.~\citealt{Frenk12}).
 Galaxies are embedded in these massive, extended DM haloes teeming with self-bound substructure, the so-called subhaloes.
-The growth of cosmic structure begins early, where the first haloes to collapse and virialise are smooth triaxial objects with a minimum expected halo mass~\citep{Green04,Diemand05,Ishiyama2014}.
-Such mass is estimated from studies of the free-streaming of DM particles from high to low density regions~\citep{Green05} and the effect of acoustic oscillations~\citep{Loeb05,Bertschinger06}, which generate an exponential cutoff in the power spectrum.
-Consequently, the determination of such minimum halo mass depends on both the particle physics and cosmological model~\citep{Bringmann09,Cornell12,Gondolo12} and lies in the wide range of $M = [10^{-11} - 10^{-4}] \mathrm{M_{\odot}}$.
+The growth of cosmic structure begins early, where the first haloes to collapse and virialise are smooth triaxial objects.
 These primordial protohaloes continue to grow, and more massive haloes are subsequently formed via merging and accretion of smaller haloes, giving rise to a wide spectrum of halo masses, from the mentioned tiny values up to the most massive haloes in the Universe today, with masses larger than 10$^{15}~\mathrm{M_{\odot}}$.